TVS Jupiter: Awards

 In 2014, the NDTV Car & Bike Awards named the TVS Jupiter the Scooter of the Year.
 The TVS Jupiter also won awards from BBC Top Gear India and Bike India, which named it the Scooter of the Year, making it the most awarded scooter in India.

 It also won the award for Excellence in Branding & Marketing at the 5th CMO Asia Awards by World Brand Congress.
 TVS reached 500,000 scooters on the road in 18 months, which is a record in the Indian two-wheeler industry.

 Special Edition

 In 2015, TVS Motor Company launched a new limited volume variant of the Jupiter, called the TVS Jupiter Scooter-of-the-Year Special Edition, created to celebrate the TVS Jupiter being named Scooter of the Year 2014 in India.

 TVS has successfully launched many models, such as the TVS Jupiter ZX, TVS Jupiter Classic, and the most recent TVS Jupiter Grande.

+TVS Jupiter 110 (2024)

+The 2024 model of the TVS Jupiter 110 was launched with a redesigned exterior, a new look was introduced, and an updated 113.3cc engine that produces 7.9 bhp and up to 9.8 Nm of torque with the iGO assist feature.
+Notable features of the 2024 Jupiter 110 include LED lighting, a digital console, and SmartXconnect technology, which enables Bluetooth navigation and notifications.
+Practical elements include a front-mounted fuel cap, a USB charging port, and an expanded 30-litre under-seat storage.
+The updated chassis, adapted from the TVS Jupiter 125, supports 12-inch wheels and a floorboard-mounted fuel tank, enhancing stability and ride quality.